 The Future of No Mandatory Car Insurance

-This means for residents of states that don’t require car insurance; the best advice is that they carry enough cash-on-hand to ensure that if they do cause an accident, they can pay for the damages and injuries incurred.
+This means for residents of states that don’t require car insurance; the best advice is that they carry enough cash-on-hand or bond to ensure that if they do cause an accident, they can pay for the damages and injuries incurred.

 However, they also have the option to purchase car insurance on their own which can also pay for the damages.